iremben/SQL-Assignments-Projects/E-Commerce Data Analysis Project/README.md

 		  --DAY(Order_Date) as day_s
 FROM dbo.combined_table
 ```
-  --2.Create a �view� that keeps the number of monthly visits by users.
-(Show separately all months from the beginning  business)
---Don't forget to call up columns you might need later.
+- The second given task: Create a view that keeps the number of monthly visits by users.
+(Show separately all months from the beginning  business).
+Don't forget to call up columns you might need later.
+```
 CREATE VIEW month_visits AS
-```
 SELECT cust_id ,Years,Months,count(*) num

 From dbo.monthly_logs
 GROUP BY cust_id,Years,Months
 ```

---3.
-For each visit of customers, create the next month of the visit as a separate column.
---You can order the months using "DENSE_RANK" function.
---then create a new column for each month showing the next month using the order you have made above. (use "LEAD" function.)
---Don't forget to call up columns you might need later.
+- The third given task: For each visit of customers, create the next month of the visit as a separate column.
+You can order the months using "DENSE_RANK" function. then create a new column for each month showing the next month using the order you have made above. (use "LEAD" function.)
+Don't forget to call up columns you might need later.
 ```
 SELECT cust_id ,Years,Months,count(*) num,
 lead(count(*)) over(PARTITION BY months order by months) as num_1,